grafana/scenes/docusaurus/docs/advanced-custom-scene-objects.md

 }
 ```

 ### Step 3.
-Implement custom object renderer
+Implement a custom object renderer

-Implement React component that will be shown when custom object is used in scene.
-This component must use `SceneComponentProps<T extends SceneObjectBase>` type for props:
+Implement a React component that will be shown when the custom object is used in a scene.
+This component must use the `SceneComponentProps<T extends SceneObjectBase>` type for props:

 ```ts
 function CounterRenderer(props: SceneComponentProps<Counter>) {